Wes0617/SecuroSurf/README.md

 ### 🔹 Is this a mod menu?

-No it's not! ___SecuroSurf___ simply blocks traffic from IPs you don't know, which is well within your rights, especially considering how insecure this game is. ___SecuroSurf___ does not decrypt the game's traffic, and it doesn't interact with the game in any way.
+No it's not! ___SecuroSurf___ simply blocks traffic from IPs you don't know, which is well within your rights, especially considering how insecure this game is. _SecuroSurf_ does not decrypt the game's traffic, and it doesn't interact with the game in any way.
 It does not contain any reverse-engineered code, nor any code that would violate the game developer's _EULA_.
 Furthermore, no decompilation or decryption was necessary to create the program.
 If all this doesn't convince you how trivial this program is, consider that the whole thing can be created by anyone with just [Windows Firewall](https://en.wikipedia.org/wiki/Windows_Firewall), except it would be very cumbersome to use.
-However, the usual warnings apply because I am not a lawyer...
+However, the usual warning applies because I am not a lawyer...
 I just want to play in peace: use this at your own risk.

 ------------------------------------------------------------------------------------------------------------------------

 ### 🔹 Should I trust this?

 You should never trust random code from the internet!
-However, in this case the code is open source and free for anyone to review.
+However, in this case __the code is open source and free for anyone to review__.
 Furthermore, the binaries are built by _GitHub_, whose parent company is _Microsoft_, which should give you the peace of mind of running safe code.

 <p align="center"><img src="md_images/trust.png"></p>